“Off to Cornwall!”

 Samantha is a joy to work with and worked with me on Money Stuff.
 Samantha was the first person I contacted – I was interested to understanding body language.
 I would take her to meetings with ministers.
 Before we went in she would tell me what physical signs to look for, to see if they were interested.
 At the first meeting I almost collapsed with laughter as the minister did everything she told me!

-Friday 25 July.
-Treat of the week was lunch with Antonia Fraser who has recently been made a dame.
+Thursday .
+Treat of the week was lunch with Antonia Fraser who has recently been made a Companion of Honour by Her Majesty The Queen.
 I said that it was a pity that Harold wasn’t here to see this, and she replied that she didn’t think Harold would care but her mother would have.
 I wish my mother could have seen Money Stuff.

-Antonia was looking very pretty in mauve, an Edwardian colour that has fallen out of fashion, but it was very flattering.
+Antonia was looking very pretty in mauve, an Edwardian colour that has fallen out of fashion, but is very flattering.
 We talked about what authors generally talk about: agents, tours, publishers.
 But also online publicity, which is just as important these days.

 Also visited Sophie Conran’s charming new website.
-I see Sophie as a more-sophisticated Cath Kidston.
-Sophie has wonderful taste – I ordered some raspberry linen napkins, knowing that they would be the right shade of raspberry.
+I see Sophie as a more-sophisticated Cath Kidston with good taste – I ordered some raspberry linen napkins, knowing that they would be the right shade of raspberry.
 (My connection with Sophie is that she’s the half-sister of my sons, Sebastian and Jasper.)